ibm-cloud-docs/security-compliance/troubleshooting/no-results.md

 You can't find the results for your new profile or rule in your account.
 {: tsSymptoms}

-You might not be able to view results for the following reasons:
+You might not be able to view the results for the following reasons:
 {: tsCauses}

 * Your rule isn't associated with a specification or profile.